ThingSet/thingset.github.io/_spec/2b_functions.md

         0xFA 0x41633333     CBOR data (float32): 14.2
         0x16                CBOR data (integer): 22

-The binary mode may also allow to use strings instead of IDs (which increases the amount of data).
+The binary mode also allows to use data object names (strings) instead of numeric IDs, which increases the amount of data.

 ## Write data object(s)